 We recommend calling the police, even if everyone is cooperative.
 The investigating officer will then generate a report documenting the pertinent details of the crash.
 This police report may also assist in the investigation into who is at fault for the collision.

 Some car accidents can be relatively easy to resolve.
 Others, like head-on collisions, almost always involve a complex claims process.
-You’ll want an expert attorney to help fight for your rights and make sure you obtain the full and fair compensation you deserve.
+You’ll want an expert personal injury attorney to help fight for your rights and make sure you obtain the full and fair compensation you deserve.
 In Florida, the claims process can be lengthy.
 The State of Florida requires that the injured party from a car accident file a personal injury lawsuit within four years of the accident, if it does not involve a government entity or wrongful death.
 A lawyer will be able to help you make sure everything is documented and filed promptly.
 Without this, your claim could forever be barred.

 Because of the devastating nature of head-on car collisions and the resultant severe injuries, these collisions typically merit higher compensation than normal.
 Compensation for damages falls into two categories: economic and non-economic.